A dedicated network lane

 On a shared public APN, your terminal's data travels alongside every other IoT device on that carrier.
 A private APN creates a separate, isolated path used only by devices you control.
 Nothing else gets in.

-Every device gets a fixed IP address that never changes.
+Every device gets a fixed private IP address that stays consistent.
 That makes IP whitelisting possible: your firewall accepts connections only from your terminal IPs and blocks everything else.

 Your payment data travels from terminal to processor on a controlled path only.
 It is never routed through uncontrolled networks or unknown intermediaries along the way.